processing-js/processing-js.github.io/README.md

 If you're looking for the last version of Processing.js before the project was officially discontinued, you're looking for [v1.6.6](https://github.com/processing-js/processing-js/tree/v1.6.6).

+That last version of the website itself can be found as an [archived tree](https://github.com/processing-js/processing-js.github.io/tree/archive) on github.

 If you want to use Processing on the web today, please have a look at the newer [P5.js](https://p5js.org) project, which was a reimagining of Processing "if it had been designed for use on the web from the get-go".

 Thank you to everyone who used Processing.js in the past, and of course: everyone who worked on the project over the years.